SushantGautam/QuizBuddy/README.md

+Compiled with :	TDM-GCC 4.8.1 32-bit
+Programmed using C
+DEV C++ IDE Used

-QuizBuddy ( Programmed with C) is an application to help the learners in learning effectively with multiple-choice based examination approach that reports the progress to users and lets the user review their quiz so that they can minimize the mistakes on the next attempt.
-It is a WIN 32 application that works natively on Windows console, which lets the user take the quiz and learn effectively.
+QuizBuddy is an opensource application to help the learners in learning effectively with multiple-choice based examination approach that reports the progress to users and lets the user review their quiz so that they can minimize the mistakes on the next attempt.
+A sample quiz for secondary school graduates has been ues in the program for high school entrance preparation.
+It is a WIN 32 application that works natively on
+Windows console, which lets the user take the quiz and learn effectively.
 Further, it has remote database system which makes this program very dynamic.
 The project database and the program itself can be updated from the internet.
 A